 For jobs at larger stores or chains, aspiring bakers can look for employment listings online and apply through the company's human resources department.
 New bakery employees are usually required to perform tasks like sweeping the floor, cleaning ovens and cleaning glass windows or counters.
 Aspiring bakers can work their way up from smaller tasks to roles with more responsibility.

-The U.S. Bureau of Labor Statistics (BLS) predicted a 6% change in employment of bakers during the 2012-2022 decade.
+The U.S. Bureau of Labor Statistics (BLS) predicted a 5% change in employment of bakers during the 2019-2029 decade.
 This small rise was due to the continued demand for baked goods, although the automation of manufacturing equipment limited the employment increase for the category.
-Bakers earned a median salary of $23,160 in 2013, per the BLS.
+Bakers earned a mean salary of $31,060 in 2020, per the BLS.

 Step 5: Consider Culinary School